 If you're running macOS Catalina, of course, you no longer have access to iTunes.
 In this case its duties are handled by Finder.

 Connect your iPhone to your Mac as usual.
 In a Finder window, look under Locations in the lefthand bar, and you should see your phone.
 Click this (and select the General tab) to see the details and options you'd previously have seen in iTunes.

 Check that your iPhone has recently backed up: if you're running a reasonably up-to-date version of iOS, your device will automatically make an iCloud backup once a day as long as it's locked, plugged in, and connected to a Wi-Fi network, and as long as you have sufficient space available in your iCloud account.

-You can find out when your iPhone's last backup was completed by going to Settings and tapping on your Apple ID info, then tap on iCloud, scroll down to iCloud Backup and tap on that.
+You can find out when your iPhone's last backup was completed by going to Settings and tapping on your Apple ID info at the top of the main menu, then tap on iCloud, scroll down to iCloud Backup and tap on that.